Brent W. Landau

 His representative matters include:

 Brent has been invited to speak on panels regarding the antitrust laws and other topics and is the author of several published articles.
-His pro bono work includes service as a volunteer mediator for the Philadelphia Court of Common Pleas in landlord-tenant appeals.
-Brent is also a Lecturer in Law at the University of Pennsylvania Law School, teaching a course in legal ethics.
+He is also a Lecturer in Law at the University of Pennsylvania Law School, teaching a course in legal ethics.

 Brent graduated cum laude from Harvard Law School, where he was a Supervising Editor of the Harvard Journal on Legislation, Co-Chairperson of the Tenant Advocacy Project, and a Teaching Fellow.
 Following law school, he clerked for the Honorable Bruce W. Kauffman of the United States District Court for the Eastern District of Pennsylvania.